Tradescantia hirsuticaulis: Uses

 Occasionally, the plant is used as an ornamental decoration.
 It can be specifically employed along walkways and rock gardens serving as a groundcover.
-These types of plants assist with preventing erosion while simultaneously preventing weeds from growing.
+Groundcovers assist with preventing erosion while simultaneously preventing weeds from growing.
 This specific usage for the plant uncommon.
-In warmer environments, the plant can grow as a perennial evergreen and pruning is often performed after the plant has bloomed.
-In colder climates it lives an annual life cycle.
+Other spiderworts are occasionally used by Native American tribes for medicine and food.
+Members of those tribes occasionally eat Tradescantia virginiana leaves in salad, while some historically believed that mixing its roots and various plant parts could heal cancer or kidney issues.
+Whether Native American groups used T. hirsuticaulis for such purposes in unknown.